Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: Synchronization and feedback

 Let ($I_1$, $Q_1$) and ($I_2$, $Q_2$) denote the voltages on the modulation and demodulation mixers respectively.
 We can convert these voltages to amplitudes and phases through equations \ref{eq:amp} and \ref{eq:phi} to obtain modulation parameters ($A_1$, $\phi_1$), and the actual demodulated amplitude and phase in the cavity ($A_2$, $\phi_2$).
 For feedback on the RF phase and amplitude, we require a mapping from ($I_1$, $Q_1$) to ($A_2$, $\phi_2$) which will have a similar form to the analytic mapping with some non negligible deviations due to the non-linear response and thresholds of the Empower amplifier.
 To correct for these, we use a lookup table approach.
 The demodulated values of amplitude and phase are measured for a dense grid of input modulation parameters; this discrete mapping is then interpolated to create a continuous function $L:$ ($I_1$, $Q_1$) $\rightarrow$ ($A_2$, $\phi_2$).
 An example of this mapping is shown in Fig. \ref{fig:mapping} and clearly shows an approximate correspondence to the expected conical and arc-tangent behavior.

 A LabJack U3-HV with a LJTick-DAC is used to digitally read and write the IQ mixers' DC voltages; this device provides a -10 to 10 V range.
-The read and write DC voltages for the IQ mixers are typically low (around 0.5 V) and voltage dividers and amplifiers are used to boost the signal to fill the dynamic range of the LabJack.
+The read and write DC voltages for the IQ mixers are typically low (around 0.5 V).
+Voltage dividers and low noise amplifiers [Analog Devices, OP27] are used to boost the signal to fill the dynamic range of the LabJack.
+For each measurement in the feedback system, 100 individual digital measurements are performed and averaged to increase accuracy.

-UED experiments at the GARUDA beamline frequently require 12 hours of data acquisition to achieve high quality signal to noise.
+UED experiments at the GARUDA beamline frequently require 12 hours of data acquisition to achieve a high quality signal-to-noise ratio.
 During this time, the same UED trace is scanned over many times and the results are averaged.
-Fig. \ref{fig:feedback_perf} displays RF amplitude and phase data over two separate 12 hour periods contrasting the stability without feedback to the stability with feedback.
-It is apparent that the feedback results in a significant improvement of phase stability on timescales as short as 1 hour while the improvement in amplitude stability (more than a factor of two) takes longer to appreciate.
+Fig.~\ref{fig:feedback_perf} displays RF amplitude and phase data over two separate 12 hour periods to demonstrate the difference in RF stability with and without active feedback.
+It is apparent that activation of the vectorial feedback results in a significant improvement of phase stability on timescales as short as one hour while the improvement in amplitude stability (more than a factor of two) takes longer to appreciate.
+We can also compare the amplitude stability of the full vectorial feedback to a system where only phase feedback is applied.
+In this scenario, the phase feedback introduces significant additional amplitude jitter due to phase-amplitude correlations in RF phase shifter circuit elements \cite{siwick:jitter}.
+For the IQ mixer based design presented here, a phase only feedback system adds noise into the amplitude channel due to the cross-talk in the lookup table $L$.
+This can increase the amplitude drift by a factor of 100.
+Thus, simultaneous feedback for both quantities is essential for best performance when using these mixers.

-Note that it is very important to feedback on the amplitude in the IQ mixer based system.
-We can imagine running feedback in which amplitude is unconstrained but phase is continuously corrected; in this scenario, the phase feedback would actually add significant noise into the amplitude trace due to the cross-talk in the lookup table $L$.
-The two quantities must be fed-back on simultaneously for best performance when using the mixers.
-Given the measured performances of the feedback on in Fig. \ref{fig:feedback_perf}, we can estimate for this data set the time-zero jitter due to fluctuations in RF cavity phase and power to be lower than 20 fs at the zero-field crossing.
+Given the measured performances of the feedback loop shown in Fig. \ref{fig:feedback_perf}, we can estimate for this data set that the time-zero jitter due to fluctuations in RF cavity phase and power is lower than 20~fs RMS at the zero-field crossing.
+The total time-zero jitter in a UED experiment is a combination of this RF cavity jitter along with the timing jitter in the DRO and laser oscillator.
+This quantity is $\sigma_{\text{jitter}} \approx 50$ fs RMS.